 Tom’s prior experience as a land use planning consultant serves as a valuable foundation for tackling economic development problems in communities with unique land use and zoning challenges.
 Tom has a special interest in strategies for downtown revitalization and the positive economic and social impacts that reinvigorating historic town centers can have on communities.
 Taking a data-driven approach, Tom has developed innovative, community-specific initiatives to spur revitalization through redevelopment, historic preservation, adaptive reuse, and other creative methods.

-Before joining Camoin Associates in 2014, Tom earned his Master of City and Regional Planning degree from the University of North Carolina at Chapel Hill, where he specialized in Real Estate Development and Placemaking.
-Tom also holds a Bachelor of Science in Business Administration from Boston University.
-His focus in economic development centers on applying data-driven methods to help communities identify and leverage their strengths to achieve success.
+Tom earned his Master of City and Regional Planning degree from the University of North Carolina at Chapel Hill, where he specialized in Real Estate Development and Placemaking.
+Tom also holds a Bachelor of Science in Business Administration from the Questrom School of Business at Boston University.

 Tom's Affecting Real Change

 Tom has worked on several market analysis projects funded by MassDevelopment's Site Readiness Program.
 He is currently working with the Town of Chelmsford, MA, to inventory and assess a large, aging business park with fragmented ownership and significant vacancies.
 Camoin's work involves identifying industry clusters that the Town can target to fill vacant space in the park.
 Our recommendations will ultimately identify specific actions the Town can take to elevate the attractiveness of the park.